GII/emdb_cognitive_nodes_gii/README.md

 python3 $ROS_WORKSPACE/src/emdb_core/core/scripts/generate_grouped_success_statistics -n 100 -f pnodes_success.txt > pnodes_grouped_statistics.csv
 ```
+To use these scripts it's necessary to have installed python-magic 0.4.27 dependency.

 By plotting the data of these final files, it is possible to obtain a visual interpretation of the learning of the cognitive architecture.